In this guide, we'll discuss how to manage Health & Safety in the office, Health & Safety law, and how to control safety risks.

 - The Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations (RIDDOR) 1995.

-Failure to follow the above and take reasonable care of your staff can have serious consequences for your business.
-For example, it could mean a staff member is injured.
-Which could lead to visits from the Health and Safety Executive (HSE), as well as financial and legal damage.
+Breaches of any of the above legislation can have serious consequences for your business.
+If this legislation is not followed, it could lead to the injury or ill health of your employees, which could lead to visits from the Health and Safety Executive (HSE), as well as financial and legal damage.

 What are the Health & Safety requirements for an office-based business?